core-wg/comi/draft-ietf-core-comi.md

 described in {{block}}.

 The format of notification without any content is a null value.
-The format of single notification is defined in {{I-D.ietf-core-yang-cbor}} section 4.2.1.
-For multiple notifications the format is an array where each element is a single notification as described in {{I-D.ietf-core-yang-cbor}} section 4.2.1.
+The format of single notification is defined in {{Section
+4.2.1 of I-D.ietf-core-yang-cbor}}.
+For multiple notifications the format is an array where each element is a single notification as described in {{Section 4.2.1 of I-D.ietf-core-yang-cbor}}.

 ~~~~
 FORMAT: